jayantkp/Malaria-Detection-in-Blood-Cells-using-ML/README.md

 # Malaria Detection in Blood Cells using ML

-A repo for malaria prediction app hosted on Heroku.
+A repo for malaria prediction app deployed using Streamlit.